mrpejker/cardano-e2e-example/tutorial/server_side/business_logic.rst

       deriving anyclass (FromJSON, ToJSON)

-We have now all the necessary ingredients to define the core functions needed for building and validating the resolution or cancellation of an Escrow.
+We have now all the necessary ingredients to define the core functions needed for building and validating the resolution or cancellation of an escrow.

 .. code:: haskell